RiwiHow/FixChinaCarrier/README.md

 #### Install failed!
 It tells me "The ROM is not supported".

 As it said, the ROM you using is not supported by now.
-You can open a issue with a detailed descriptiona and install log or submit your pull request to slove it.
+You can open a issue with a detailed description and install log or submit your pull request to slove it.

 ## Credits